 Below is a framework for IS Management proposed by McNurlin & Sprague.

-This model has four principal elements with the overall responsibility to harness IT to improve the performance of the people and the organization:
+The key components of an Information System Management according to this model has four principal elements with the overall responsibility to harness IT to improve the performance of the people and the organization:

 - The management of the IS function